milebza/milenote/README.md

 # milenote
-A notes application created while learning React.js
+A notes application created while learning React.js.

-To try the beta version locally follow the steps below.
+To try it locally follow the steps below.

 # Usage